StefanPuia/WS-Planner/README.md

 * search in all documents on the dashboard page
 * search in a specific document brings up the closest result, hiding all other irrelevant blocks
 * each block is saved as soon as the user leaves the respective block container (on blur)
+* when inserting a new block, the first field in the block is focused so the user can start typing straight away
-* every block can be deleted
+* all blocks can be deleted
+* weeks can be reordered by dragging the week number
 * structure and resource blocks can be moved to a new parent
 * if the parent has no children blocks after a move or a deletion, a new child will be inserted automatically
 * responsive display on the dashboard page and the plain view
 * the document structure is only limited on the client's processing capabilities
+* client and server extensive logging

 Known bugs
 ----------